 are well.
 Try & take care

 of your self

 are you in trouble.
-In mind,
+I'm in

-look trouble all I have
+trouble all I have

 ever seen.
 You don't

 having to be pulled off to

 war, and a daughter gone.

 I don't know what he says

 all the consolation I have

-is In the Lord.
-As I have
+is in the Lord. as I don't

-for him.
-I don't see my
+trust him.
+I don't bear my

+trouble.

-troubles, well I close.
+Well I close.
 I love you.

 Regards, from

-me.
+Mother